WELCOME TO DALLAS!

 plant bar get-together!
 Yep, choose your planter/terrarium and plants and put one together that speaks to you for your home!
 I’ll be visiting this place with my girlfriends in the future and will let you know how it is.
 I may write a blog post too so we’ll see!— Gather some girlfriends and do a

 — Just an hour and a half south of Dallas, Magnolia is where Chip and Joanna Gaines fans can go to get some interior inspiration.
-I’ll be sharing an article about Magnolia soon and update this page with a link with all the details.
+I’ll be sharing an article about Magnolia soon and updating this page with a link with all the details.

 CHRISTMAS IN DALLAS